 Stretch cords are one of the most popular training tools for swimmers, and it's not hard to see why.
-Stretch cords allow swimmers to mimic the movements that they make in the water, but with added resistance.
+Stretch cords and resistance bands allow swimmers to mimic the movements that they make in the water, but with added resistance.
 Stretch cords can be as simple as a length of rubber tubing, but most include handles, straps, or anchoring clips for ease of use.
 They also come in varying strengths, so younger or smaller swimmers can choose a resistance level that is right for them.
 Stretch cords are also cheap and easy to transport, making them great for use on deck, or travel.

 Stretch & Yoga Mats